at083/fod-jenkins-mcp/README.md

 ## Usage

 Enable the MCP and prompt away!
 Some actions may/will require some hand-holding; be sure to specify exactly what it is you would like your agent to perform so that the appropriate tool is called (e.g. "Find the latest the emulation/zemulation_nightly build on Jenkins that failed and look through the last 1000 lines of the console output for this build to see what went wrong.").
+All tools are still experimental.
 Some environments/agents allow for prompt file creation—try documenting your workflow by asking the agent to "save this workflow to a prompt file" after the task is complete and then calling the file for future workflows so the agent knows how to handle it!

-### The following tools are supported (and still experimental):

 #### Get info for a single job
 ```